 We are witnessing a change in our collective response to sexual harassment and assault.
 We are slowly and painfully chipping away at the wall of silence that protects perpetrators and prevents victims from speaking out.

 The courage of survivors is contagious and we are seeing it everywhere.
 The #metoo hashtag gained momentum at record speed as victims, survivors, and their supporters showed their solidarity on social media.

-Center for Women in Transition has another message that we would like to put out there… #WeAreHere
+Resilience: Advocates for Ending Violence has another message that we would like to put out there… #WeAreHere

 For forty years, we have been here, offering critical services and support to victims of violence and their loved ones.
 Our 24-hour helpline, sexual assault nurse examiner program, one-on-one and group therapy services, legal advocacy, and support with everything from finding safe housing to learning how to parent after trauma, are available to anyone in need.
 All these services are completely confidential and offered at no cost.
 We are here 24 hours a day, every day of the year.

 But we can’t do it alone.
 We need you here with us.
 We need the community’s help in making it safe for victims to come forward, to hold perpetrators accountable for their actions, and to create a safer future for our children.
 Here are some things that you can do to help victims and survivors know that #WeAreHere together: